Ashish-Abraham/Quality-Control-Hot-Rolled-Steel-Strips/README.md

 ## How to use:
 * Download ML model .h5 file using code from jupyter notebook
 * model = load_model('model.h5')<br/><br/>
 It can be deployed in a continuous production line using computer vision libraries.
-Any opinion or help on this is welcome.
+Any help regarding this is welcome.